 I would be in a position to offer an interdisciplinary service based on the Collaborative philosophy, which turns all our traditional notions about divorce on their head.
 It is a radical non-adversarial approach to family transition in which psychological, legal and financial professionals work together for the long-term best interests of both partners and their children.
 My role would be to support you through the emotional challenges of the process, enabling you to focus in a more holistic and informed way on the legal negotiations that would then provide the fine detail of your settlement.
 Collaborative Divorce combines a joined-up interdisciplinary process with an approach that is flexible and case-sensitive.
 In other words, it's about you.
 Through constant dialogue between ourselves and with you, my colleagues in the family law and financial advice sectors and I would be committed to making sure you saw the right professional for the right reason and at the time that is uniquely right for you.
 This might even include your children getting their own expert support from a child specialist, if they were obviously in difficulty but struggling to express it.
 And, if you and I had already been working together for a while, I would be in the position of being able to recommend particular solicitors that I think you would personally get on well with.

 Alternatively you might choose mediation.
 Here I would be offering you a short series of highly structured proposal-making sessions, focused on the welfare of your children and the division of your financial and material assets.
-The proposals reached would be entirely yours.
-My task would be to inform and facilitate this process.
+Depending on the issues under discussion, I often choose a co-facilitated mediation model, working alongside my colleague Richard Sharp.
+Our different backgrounds provide a wide breadth of perspectives from which to view the challenges involved in re-shaping family life, so that proposals reached are as well-informed as they possibly can be.
+These proposals would be entirely yours.
 As individuals, during and after the mediation, you would seek your own legal advice to ensure the viability of the agreed proposals.
-I would assist you in this by providing detailed summaries of your proposals in a format immediately accessible to your legal advisers.
+Richard and/or I would assist you in this by providing detailed summaries of your proposals in a format immediately accessible to your legal advisers.
 In situations where sufficient trust still exists between the two of you to maintain a co-operative dialogue, mediation can greatly reduce the financial and emotional costs of divorce.

 Whether you already clearly know what you want, or are in complete confusion, please feel free to contact me, in confidence and without any obligation.
 My aim is to work with you from your own starting point, wherever that is.
 The agenda is always yours.
 I'll do what I can to help you define it and move forward with it, in your way and at your pace.